Ericsson/specpress/README.md

 - A paragraph that begins with "**EXAMPLE**" is interpreted as an example and associated with CSS class ".example" and DOCX style EX.
 - A paragraph that begins with the word "**Editor's Note**" is interpreted as an editor's note and associated with a special CSS class (".editors-note") which is rendered in red font and indented accordingly.
 - **Hyperlinks** in markdown are exported as clickable hyperlinks in both HTML and DOCX (with the Hyperlink character style: blue, underlined).
+- Specpress auto-generates a **specification front page** based on data provided in a JSON data file, which should be stored in the specification repository.
+- Instead of the specification front page specpress prepends a **change request (CR) cover page**.
+It auto-generates it from data that the user provides in a JSON data file and that is stored in the specification repository, too.
+For more information, take a look at the [detailed description of the CR cover page functionality](documentation/CR-Cover-Page.md).
+- From all CR cover page data files specpress generates a **history table** if the user includes the `{ChangeHistory}` placeholder e.g. in a corresponding Annex.
+- A paragraph containing **{TableOfContent(N-M)}** generates a clickable table of contents covering heading levels N through M in both HTML and DOCX.

 ### Section Numbering